 Welcome!
 This is the home page for Sherry M. Joiner, painter and author of the memoir Sherry Goes Sane: Living a Life with Schizo- Affective Disorder.
 My mental condition of Schizoaffective Disorder involves two major mental illnesses: Bipolar Disorder and Paranoid Schizophrenia.

 AK LEARNING DOCUMENTARY- SCHIZOAFFECTIVE DISORDER- WITH SHERRY JOINER AND DR. WARD T. SMITH-PSYCHIATRIST, Produced by PROFESSOR ART KOHN for CENGAGE, a College Textbook Publisher WATCH HERE- click on the blue link-

 Second place Ribbon for my ocean scene- ‘Healing and Moving On’ at the North Clackamas Arts Guild Juried Show, August 2017.

 EXHIBIT AT THE US BANK, 16th and Weilder, Portland, Oregon, March 13- April 13, 2017

-PRESENTATIONS, INTERVIEWS- RADIO AND NEWSPAPER ARTICLES SEE BELOW: “EVENING WITH AN EXPERT’- MY EXPERT TALK ON SHERRY GOES SANE: EVERYTHING YOU WANTED TO KNOW ABOUT SCHIZOAFFECTIVE DISORDER, at Portland Providence Glisan Hospital, February 22, 2017
+PRESENTATIONS, INTERVIEWS- RADIO AND NEWSPAPER ARTICLES SEE BELOW STARTING WITH: “EVENING WITH AN EXPERT’- MY EXPERT TALK ON SHERRY GOES SANE: EVERYTHING YOU WANTED TO KNOW ABOUT SCHIZOAFFECTIVE DISORDER, at Portland Providence Glisan Hospital, February 22, 2017

 WATCH SHERRY LIVE!- PREVIEW OF SHERRY M. JOINER’S PRESENTATION TO THE HUMANISTS OF GREATER PORTLAND, NOV.
 29, 2015, ON VIMEO.